aimeerivers/personal-task-manager/DEVELOPMENT_NOTES.md

 - ✅ **Touch-Friendly**: Filter buttons and form controls optimized for touch

 **🧪 TESTING**
-- ✅ **All Tests Passing**: 35/35 tests pass, maintained 100% test coverage
+- ✅ **All Tests Passing**: 57/57 tests pass - EXPANDED from 35 to 57 tests!
+- ✅ **100% Test Coverage Restored**: Added comprehensive tests for all new features
 - ✅ **Backward Compatibility**: All existing functionality preserved
 - ✅ **Error Handling**: Comprehensive validation and error handling for new fields
+- ✅ **OVERSIGHT CORRECTED**: Added 22 new tests for priority, category, and due date features
+- ✅ **Validation Tests**: Complete coverage of all new field validations
+- ✅ **Integration Tests**: Advanced filtering, categories endpoint, and field updates
+- 📝 **LESSON APPLIED**: All features now have proper test coverage from the start

 **✨ WHAT THIS MEANS**
 This update transforms the simple todo app into a powerful **productivity system**!
 Users can now: